rui314/mold/BUGS.md

 The pitfall is, unlike object files, libraries are allowed to appear more than once in a command line, and the linker has to de-duplicate them before processing.
-Adding more than one DT_NEEDED entry for the same shared object is illegal and causes mysterious issues like this.
+Adding more than one DT_NEEDED entry for the same shared object causes mysterious issues like this.

 # Copy relocations and symbol aliases